beosro/security_camera/README.md

 ## Overview

-Security camera software designed for a Raspberry Pi with a USB webcam.
+Security camera software designed for (but not limited to) a Raspberry Pi with a USB webcam.

 Detects motion and sends an alert email to a specified address.
 Flagged images can also be transferred to AWS.

 ## Dependencies

 - Python 2.7
-- Web server of your choice.
+- Web server of your choice
 - fswebcam

-## Get Started
+## Getting Started

 ```python security_camera.py [AWAY_MODE]```